graphsense/graphsense-transformation/README.md

-The GraphSense Transformation Pipeline reads raw block data using [BlockSci][blocksci], which is ingested into [Cassandra][apache-cassandra] by the [graphsense-blocksci][graphsense-blocksci] component, and computes de-normalized views, which are again stored in [Cassandra][apache-cassandra].
+The GraphSense Transformation Pipeline reads raw block data using [BlockSci][blocksci], which is ingested into [Cassandra][apache-cassandra] by the [graphsense-blocksci][graphsense-blocksci] component, and computes de-normalized views, which are again stored in Cassandra.

 Access to computed de-normalized views is subsequently provided by the [GraphSense REST][graphsense-rest] interface, which is used by the